flimberkim/Assignments/README.md

 # Assignments
-This is all the assignments that I did during Back-end Training course.
+These are the assignments that I did during Back-end Training course.